ericaraujophd/25fa-cs112/content/week03/slos.md

-# Classes, Operator Overloading, etc
+# SLOs, Slides, and Assignments for Week 3

 ## SLOs for Week 3: Classes, Operator Overloading, etc